 WRC 1013.
 Freshman Composition I (Q).
 (3-0) 3 Credit Hours.
 (TCCN = ENGL 1301)

-Freshman Composition I focuses on developing and expressing ideas clearly and effectively to communicate with various audiences for various purposes and occasions, through written, oral, aural, and visual venues by means of individual and team projects.
-Students review principles of the writing process, including planning; logical, organizational, and developmental strategies; revision and editing.
+Freshman Composition I focuses on developing and expressing ideas clearly and effectively to communicate with various audiences for various purposes and occasions, through written, oral, and visual venues by means of individual and team projects.
+Students review principles of the writing process, including planning, logical organizational and development strategies, revision, and editing.
 They are also introduced to rhetorical techniques (persuasion) and quantitative literacy.
 The course develops students’ critical thinking skills through practice with summary and paraphrase, analysis, evaluation, and synthesis of multiple sources drawn from a variety of cultural and intellectual contexts.
-Students engage in extensive library research.
-Students also practice ethical decision-making through responsible selection, use, and documentation of sources.
+It also offers students opportunities to reflect on their work as well as to engage in extensive library research and practice ethical decision-making through responsible selection, use, and documentation of sources.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
 Generally offered: Fall, Spring, Summer.

 WRC 1023.
 Freshman Composition II (Q).
 (3-0) 3 Credit Hours.
 (TCCN = ENGL 1302)